AkshayDigheGithub/Full-Stack-Application-ReactJS-NodeJS/README.md

  1. Clone Project on your local machine.
  2. Change directory to project
  3. hit > $ npm Install command
- 4. run > $ npm run server (this will install client as well as server npm packages and will start development server)
+ 4. run > $ npm run dev (this will install client as well as server npm packages and will start development server)

 # API LIST